 That’s right!
-That spice that makes cinnamon rolls exquisite and oatmeal cookies rock can also help lower your high cholesterol— without the pastries of course!
+The spice that makes cinnamon rolls exquisite and oatmeal cookies rock can also help lower your high cholesterol – without the pastries of course!
 Cinnamon is a natural antioxidant, an antimicrobial, and has been used from everything from colds to protecting against heart disease.
 But research has shown its true hidden powers.

 Another study from Korea published in 2006 found similar results, that triglycerides and total cholesterol levels were significantly lower after six weeks.
 Here they found that HDL levels were actually higher.

-But to be safer, as an extract, cinnamon is water-soluble and far less toxic, and can be taken up to 80 mg a day.
-Also, cinnamon contains coumarin, a blood thinner, so if you are on an anticoagulant drug by prescription, make sure to take an aqueous form of cinnamon which will not interfere.
+But to be safer, you may use cinnamon extract for your needs.
+As an extract, cinnamon is water-soluble and far less toxic, and can be taken up to 80 mg a day.
+Also, cinnamon contains coumarin, a blood thinner, so if you are on an anticoagulant drug by prescription, make sure to take an aqueous form of cinnamon which will not interfere with the drug.
 This can be as simple as adding cinnamon to coffee before grinding it, or using cinnamon sticks in hot water for tea.
 Capsules can also be purchased with the water-soluble extract inside.

-Cinnamon can be a great prevention, just be sure not to be fooled into eating those cinnamon rolls!
+Cinnamon can prove to be great prevention for many health conditions.
+However, just be sure not to be fooled into eating those cinnamon rolls!
 Cinnamon on its own will do the trick, and keep those levels down.